Entire Amtrak Train ‘Topples Over’ in Missouri Derailment

 An Amtrak train that derailed in Missouri on Monday appeared to be a “mass casualty event,” a passenger told The Daily Beast as he was being shuttled away from the scene on a school bus provided by authorities.

-Reached by phone, Ron Goulet of Flagstaff, Arizona, said he was uninjured and that the train derailed after it hit a truck.
+Reached by phone, Ron Goulet of Flagstaff, Arizona, said he was uninjured and that the train, which was traveling from Los Angeles to Chicago, derailed after it hit a truck.

 “They’ve got every rescue helicopter and crew here from every direction,” a shaken Goulet said.
 “We are in Chariton County, Missouri.
 The train toppled over on its side.
 Every seat was sold out full, and they were packing people into the observation car because they were so full.
 There are plenty of people on back boards being taken [away] by paramedics.”